-Students will gain an understanding of the theoretical and empirical frameworks used in the study of adolescence.
+Students will gain an understanding of the theoretical and empirical frameworks used in the study of adult development and aging.
 Both the course material and work on the term paper will provide opportunities to develop skills to critically analyze primary research.